redhat-openshift-ecosystem/opct/docs/user-installation-checklist.md

 #### etcd

-- [ ] I have checked the etcd logs while running the certification tool
+- [ ] I have checked the etcd logs while running OPCT
 - [ ] I ran the etcd performance tool to measure the performance of the disk used by the mount point used by etcd(`/var/lib/etcd`) and it reported below than 10 ms (milliseconds).

 *See more at [User Installation Review > Components > etcd](./user-installation-review.md#components-etcd)*